If you have ever changed your job, your name or your address, there is a good chance that you have more than one super account.

-For people who have more than one super account, this could mean lost savings on account fees, unnecessary complexity in personal finances and a lack of clarity in what they actually have saved for retirement.
+For people who have more than one super account, this could mean lost savings on account fees, unnecessary complexity in personal finances and a lack of clarity in what they have saved for retirement.

 We’ve put together the following five key benefits of combining your super into one account.